 The break up could have been cleaner if a certain heifer didn’t moo her way in so shady like.

-I had actually seen him for the first time since our break up when I had to go to his job.
+I had actually seen him for the first time since our break up when I had to go to his work place.
 We had both worked in the same credit union and I still stayed friends with the manager.
 I walked in with my dadda and met with the manager.
 Lucky popped his head in and sarcastically began grilling me with questions about who the hell sold me a car and taught me to drive.
-Jackass J but I wasn’t even mad.
-I was actually impressed and humbled that he even came in at all.
+I wasn’t even mad; I was actually impressed and humbled that he even came in at all.
 I even waved goodbye as I left the building.
-I had needed to go there a couple of times afterwards and each time, he was respectful, professional, and just kind.
+I had needed to go there several times afterwards and each time, he was respectful, professional, and just kind.
 I didn’t feel awkward at all BECAUSE he made the first move.
 I really admired how mature he was those times when he could have just ignored me and played the petty part.
 Once again, he had proven me wrong: I didn’t really know him and I should have given him more credit than I did.
 I should have known better… had I PROPERLY invested my emotions in the relationship.

 Now, he is happily dating his female best friend and, to be quite honest, I really hope it lasts.
 She was the one he should have been with from the beginning.
 While we were together, he did share nice stories the two shared.
 I think I wasn’t fond of her because I knew they made more sense than we did.
 I never really got to know her but I know enough about her that I believe she will make him happy.
 They seem to be more compatible than most relationships I’ve seen.
 He is a great person; we just weren’t a great fit and I’m happy he finally found someone he can be himself with.